 Fix: Design for Performance

-Optimising your website for all browsers and for mobile devices such as smartphones and tablets will naturally increase your conversion rate.
-Invest in a good hosting service they will ensure that your information loads quickly.
+Optimising your website for all devices will naturally increase your conversion rate.
+Invest in a good hosting service and they will ensure that your information loads quickly.
 Make sure that all pages on your website load properly and that all links work.

 Lara Hogan, Engineering Manager at Etsy shares valuable tips in her keynote on Speaker Deck.
 I’ll quickly summarise it for you to take immediate action: